Connections to a database

 dict

 SQLITE_TRACE_PROFILE only: Keys are names from status parameters - eg “SQLITE_STMTSTATUS_VM_STEP” and corresponding integer values.
 The counters are reset each time a statement starts execution.
+This includes any changes made by triggers.

 Calls: